 A 48 clock hour/three week seminar that enhances the skills of individuals under the supervision of physicians and nurses, to properly analyze and interpret arrhythmias, perform 12 lead EKGs, and 3 lead telemetry monitoring accurately.

 |Module 1||EKG Anatomy & Physiology||12||00||00||12|

-The approximate time required to complete this program is three weeks for day classes or evening classes.
-Graduates of the entire program that have completed ten live successful EKGs can apply to take a national certification exam with a licensed credentialing agent.
+The approximate time required to complete this seminar is three weeks for day classes.
+Graduates of the seminar that have completed ten 12 lead EKGs & stress tests are eligible to take the national certification exam with NHA.